Nigeria signals readiness to talk to Boko Haram rebels

-ABUJA Nigeria's government signalled willingness on Tuesday to negotiate with Islamist militants holding more than 200 schoolgirls, a month after the kidnap that has provoked global outrage.
+ABUJA Nigeria's government signaled willingness on Tuesday to negotiate with Islamist militants holding more than 200 schoolgirls, a month after the kidnap that has provoked global outrage.

 "The window of negotiation is still open," Minister of Special Duties Tanimu Turaki told Reuters by telephone.